 The IB Diploma Programme (DP) is a rigorous, challenging and balanced two-year university-preparation programme for students aged 16 to 19.
 It aims to support schools by providing outstanding research-based education, developing both disciplinary and interdisciplinary knowledge and understanding.
 The DP is a truly international programme developed in consultation and collaboration with educators from around the world.
 It incorporates the best educational practices from different systems while remaining free of influence of any particular one.
 At its heart, the DP is driven by the IB mission to create a better world through education.
 DP students are prepared for participation in a rapidly evolving and increasingly global society as they develop intellectually, emotionally, physically and ethically, while acquiring the skills that will prepare them for further education and life in the 21st century.

 The Migrant Education Program (MEP) is a federally funded program designed to provide supplementary educational and support services to children and youth of migrant families, ages 3-21.
 Migrant Education provides educational/instructional, health, preschool, parent education, and outreach services to eligible families.
-Please call School Improvement Support at (916) 686-7712 for more information.
+Please call Educational Equity at (916) 831-2041 for more information.

 Native American Education